Somwarpet

-Somwarpet (somavārapēte, also written Somvarpet) is a panchayat town in Kodagu district in the Indian state of Karnataka.
+Somwarpet (somavārapēte, also written Somvarpet) is a panchayat town, taluka in Kodagu district in the Indian state of Karnataka.
 It is the main town of the Somwarpet taluk, in the north-east of the district.

 2nd highest Administrative town in Karnataka in terms of elevation.

-The main crops grown in the area are coffee and spice crops such as cardamom, peppers, oranges, ginger and vegetables.
+The main crops grown in the area are coffee and spice crops such as cardamom, peppers, oranges, ginger, cinnamon and vegetables.

 Rainfall

 Based on the reports of KSNDMC taken from 2018 to 2020, Somwarpet Town received on an average, annual rainfall of 2,125 mm.
 In 2022, Somwarpet hobli received an annual rainfall of 2250 mm.

 Transportation

 There are no National Highways passing through the town of Somwarpet.
 It can be reached by State highways 27, 85 and 112.
 Karnataka State Road Transport Corporation provide inter-district bus connectivity.
 Private bus service operate within Coorg only.
 Somwarpet do not have rail connectivity.
 Nearest major railway junction is Hassan Junction railway station about 70 km.
 Nearest International Airport is Kannur International Airport (120 km) and Mangalore International Airport (160 km).